Winfried Bühler: Life

-In Autumn 1954 Bühler passed his Level 1 teaching exam.
-On 1 March 1955 he was appointed to a position as an academic research assistant at Munich in classical Philology.
+In autumn 1954, Bühler passed his Level 1 teaching exam.
+On 1 March 1955, he was appointed to a position as an academic research assistant at the Ludwig-Maximilians-Universität München in classical Philology.
 His doctorate followed in 1957.
 His dissertation, supervised by Pfeiffer, was a scholarly and rigorously detailed exploration of the epyllion on Europa by Moschus.
 The dissertation was in due course published as a book.
 Unusually, however, this took a further three years because Bühler completely rewrote it, to take account of new research and discoveries and, based on these, new evaluations of the handwritten tradition and Hellenistic usages.
-He received his habilitation, again from Munich, in 1962.
-This was followed by a two year research fellowship funded by the Deutsche Forschungsgemeinschaft ("German Research Association").
+He received his habilitation, again from the Ludwig-Maximilians-Universität München, in 1962.
+This was followed by a two-year research fellowship funded by the Deutsche Forschungsgemeinschaft ("German Research Association").

-He remained in Munich till 1966.
+He remained in Munich until 1966.
 That year he accepted an associate professorship at the University of California, Los Angeles, where he met Paul Friedländer.
-He returned to Germany just one year later, responding to an invitation from Hamburg University where in 1968 he was appointed to a professorship of classical philologist.
-Distinguished predecessors at Hamburg included Bruno Snell and Hartmut Erbse.
+He returned to Germany just one year later, responding to an invitation from the University of Hamburg where in 1968, he was appointed to a professorship of classical philologist.
+Distinguished predecessors at the University of Hamburg included Bruno Snell and Hartmut Erbse.
 Early on during his Hamburg years, in 1970, he rejected an attempt by the University of Bern to lure him away.
-Bühler remained at Hamburg till his retirement in 1991.
-He taught only till 1989, however, which was when funding from the Stifterverband für die Deutsche Wissenschaft made it possible for him to progress without interruption his main project at that time, which was his work on the Proverbs of Zenobius.
+Bühler remained at the University of Hamburg until his retirement in 1991.
+He taught only until 1989, however, which was when funding from the Stifterverband für die Deutsche Wissenschaft made it possible for him to progress without interruption his main project at that time, which was his work on the Proverbs of Zenobius.

-After 1991 he retired back to Munich.
+After 1991, he retired and moved back to Munich.

 Works

 Greek mythology and Paremiography lay at the heart of Bühler's research.
 He was respected, in particular, as a leading contributor to the Lexikon des frühgriechischen Epos ("Lexicon of early Greek Epic Poetry").
-Since 1982 he has engaged in producing a critical compilation of the sayings of Zenobius, which now extends to three volumes.
+Since 1982, he has engaged in producing a critical compilation of the sayings of Zenobius, which now extends to three volumes.

 Memberships and honours

 Bühler was a member of the Joachim Jungius Socierty of Arts and Humanities ("Joachim-Jungius-Gesellschaft der Wissenschaften") in Hamburg from 1972, serving as its president between 1982 and 1985.
 He was a full member of the Göttingen Academy of Sciences and Humanities from 1980, having been a corresponding member since 1974.
-In 1985 he became a corresponding member of the British Academy He became a corresponding member of the Bavarian Academy of Sciences and Humanities in 1988.
+In 1985, he became a corresponding member of the British Academy.
+He became a corresponding member of the Bavarian Academy of Sciences and Humanities in 1988.
 He also, in 2002, received an honorary doctorate from the University of Thessaloniki.